HSE fatality stats reveal stark reality of farm safety

 The HSE has reported 27 fatalities for the recording year 1 April 2023 to 31 March 2024.
 Of those, 23 were because of agriculture, the remaining four were as a result of forestry and fishing activities.

-Causes of fatalities can be broken down by:
+Causes of fatalities can be broken down in the following way.

 • 9 relating to transport, including operating agricultural vehicles or machinery, runover incidents, rollover incidents and crush incidents.